 Commissioning in Lancashire is driven by the priorities set out in the Police & Crime Plan.
 This broadly covers four main areas:

-From 1st April 2015, Police & Crime Commissioners (PCCs) are responsible for commissioning emotional and practical support services for victims of crime in their local area.
+Since 1st April 2015, Police & Crime Commissioners (PCCs) became responsible for commissioning emotional and practical support services for victims of crime in their local area.